apache/apisix/docs/en/latest/terminology/upstream.md

 ### Cookie

-Creating a Route and an upstream object:
+Creating a Route and an upstream object.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \